AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 GTDBiso@GB_GCA_003141695@PLNE01000019.1_4@d__Bacteria|p__Dormibacterota NOV6H718        kpath   00020   -3      0.375   1.0     1.0      1.0     Citrate cycle (TCA cycle)
 ```

 The ```genomic_context_confidence.py``` code was used to estimate the confidence of the KEGG pathway functional assignations based on genomic context, by measuring how different genomic architectures could correctly predict pathways on known function genes.
-The script reads from the ```final_scores.tab``` table, and also needs a table with confident KEGG pathway annotations per gene family (Fields: family_name,db,ngenes,funct_annot,n_genes_annot_as_funct_annot,funct_annot_desc).
+The script reads from the ```final_scores.tab``` table, and also needs a table with confident KEGG pathway annotations per gene family (Fields: family_name,db from where the functional annotation come from,number of gene family members,funct_annot,n_genes_annot_as_funct_annotated_to_the_funct_annot_specicied,funct_annot_desc).
 For each of these gene families, the script tests whether different genomic context conservation thresholds correcly predict the original KEGG pathway of the gene family.

 ## Gene family taxonomic coverage and specificity for synapomorphy discovery